 I've tinkered with this recipe for years, and here's what I think makes them special.

 - Brown sugar: most recipes call for white sugar or a mix of white and brown.
-Brown sugar lends softness and a warm molasses flavor to baked goods, so when it comes to these cookies, it’s brown sugar all the way for me.
-The backbone of this recipe is the one from the Model Bakery Cookbook, which is where I got the idea.
+Brown sugar lends softness and a warm molasses flavor to baked goods, so when it comes to these cookies, it's brown sugar all the way for me.

 - Cornstarch: a weird addition maybe, but a little cornstarch keeps these cookies extra soft and thick.
 I got this idea from Sally's cookie recipe.
 A couple of teaspoons really make a difference!